 Advises senior management on donor coordination matters relating to the country area or region.
 Maintains contacts with host government embassy representatives, the World Bank, the International Monetary Fund, other donors and international organizations, other USAID bureaus, the Department of State and other USG agencies.

-Communicates concerns and views on Mission
+Communicates concerns and views on Missions activities to Mission staff.

 Assists Mission in developing positions on issues, problems and programs.
 Interprets the Mission’s position to USAID/W, other USG organizations, bilateral and multilateral donors and non-governmental organizations